Novalnet-AG/drupal-ubercart-payment-integration-novalnet/README.md

 * Direct Debit SEPA with payment guarantee
 * Invoice with payment guarantee

-<a href= "https://www.novalnet.de/zahlungsabwicklung"> Check detailed descriptions of all payment types. </a> please contact: <a
+<a href= "https://www.novalnet.de/zahlungsabwicklung"> Check detailed descriptions of all payment types. </a>
-href="mailto:sales@novalnet.de"> sales@novalnet.de </a> or +49 89 9230683-20 for more information & additional inquiries.
+Please contact: <a href="mailto:sales@novalnet.de"> sales@novalnet.de </a> or +49 89 9230683-20 for more information & additional inquiries.

 ## Integration steps